Keon-Kim-0/Socket-Messenger/README.md

 =======auto scroll========

-//currently working on mozilla firefox 84/ie10+/safari on pc and android(z flip & galaxy s8)/iphone x
+//currently working on mozilla firefox 84/ie10+/safari on pc and android(tested: z flip & galaxy s8)/iphone x

 **AVOID USING WEBKIT FOR THIS (everything is done in javascript due to compatibility reasons)